harvardinformatics/degenotate/README.md

 The program also offers coding sequence extraction from the input genome and (coming soon) extraction of sequences by degeneracy (e.g. extract only the 4-fold degenerate sites).

+*Warning:* This is an early alpha release at the moment, and there may still be uncaught bugs in the calculations.
+Please report possible errors, and be cautious about using the results of this software for publications just yet.

 ## Installation

 ### Install